logicalclocks/logicalclocks.github.io/docs/setup_installation/azure/getting_started.md

 ### Step 1.0: Prerequisite

-For Hopsworks.ai to deploy a cluster the following resource providers need to be registered on your Azure subscription.
+For [managed.hopsworks.ai](https://managed.hopsworks.ai) to deploy a cluster the following resource providers need to be registered on your Azure subscription.
 You can verify that they are registered by going to your subscription in the Azure portal and click on *Resource providers*.
 If one of the resource providers is not registered select it and click on *Register*.